Rika Hongo: 2016–2017 season

 Hongo finished 4th at the 2016 CS Autumn Classic International and 6th at her first GP event of the season, 2016 Skate Canada International.
 She placed 5th at both of her December competitions, the 2016 Cup of China and the Japan Figure Skating Championships.

 Hongo replaced the injured Satoko Miyahara at the 2017 Four Continents Championships, finishing 10th.

 2017–2018 season

 Hongo began her season with a silver medal at the 2017 CS Ondrej Nepela Trophy.

 2019–2020 season

 Hongo decided to take a hiatus from skating, despite having had a new “Ghost in the Shell”-themed free skate choreographed for her by Shae-Lynn Bourne in May 2019.
 It was unknown whether she would return to competitive skating.

 2020–2021 season

 Hongo competed at the Chubu Regionals, a qualifier for the 2020–21 Japan Championships and placed second behind Mako Yamashita and ahead of Rin Nitaya.
 She finished first in the free skate.
 She later placed eighteenth at the Japan Championships.

 Hongo announced her retirement from competitive skating on June 15, 2021.

+Post-competitive career

+In the spring of 2023, Hongo was cast to play Bon Clay in the summer show, One Piece on Ice.